From “The Human Condition: A User’s Manual,” by Arnold Kunst

 What keeps a good marriage good is making sure the thing’s balanced.

-If you’ve got the brains God gave a goose you’ll get the message: wash the dishes.
+If you’ve got half the brains God gave a goose you’ll get the message: wash the dishes.